-Certain moneys made available from the issuance of the Issue 2023-2A Bonds will be deposited in the Issue 2023-2A Bond Subaccount of the Loan Fund and certain moneys made available from the issuance of the Issue 2023-2B Bonds will be deposited in the Issue 2023-2B Bond Subaccount of the Loan Fund and will be used to continue THDA's program of financing Program Loans for single-family, owner occupied residential housing for low and moderate income persons and families.
-Although THDA may use amounts made available as a result of the issuance of the Offered Bonds to finance Great Choice Program Loans, New Start Program Loans, and Homeownership for the Brave Program Loans, THDA does not expect to use proceeds of the Offered Bonds to make New Start Program Loans.
-In addition, THDA may use amounts made available from the issuance of the Issue 2023-2A Bonds to finance Program Loans on a blended basis with proceeds of other bonds of THDA, including participation interests bearing interest at 0% in order to satisfy mortgage yield limitations of the Code.
+Certain moneys made available from the issuance of the Issue 2023-1A Bonds will be deposited in the Issue 2023-1A Bond Subaccount of the Loan Fund and will be used to continue THDA's program of financing Program Loans for single-family, owner occupied residential housing for low and moderate income persons and families.
+Although THDA may use amounts made available as a result of the issuance of Issue 2023-1A Bonds to finance Great Choice Program Loans, New Start Program Loans, and Homeownership for the Brave Program Loans, THDA does not expect to use proceeds of the Issue 2023-1A Bonds to make New Start Program Loans.
+In addition, THDA may use amounts made available from the issuance of the Issue 2023-1A Bonds to finance Program Loans on a blended basis with proceeds of other bonds of THDA, including participation interests bearing interest at 0% in order to satisfy mortgage yield limitations of the Code.
 See "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans" for descriptions of the various Program Loan products and Appendix G "RESIDENTIAL FINANCE PROGRAM LOAN ORIGINATING AND SERVICING PROCEDURES" for more information about specific program requirements.

-A portion of the Program Loans (including Program Loans pooled into Program Securities) anticipated to be purchased with lendable proceeds of the Issue 2023-2B Bonds will be made to non-first time homebuyers or borrowers who do not meet the income limits and/or purchase price limits applicable to the Program Loans purchased with proceeds of the Issue 2023-2A Bonds.
+All or a portion of the Program Loans (including Program Loans pooled into Program Securities) anticipated to be purchased with lendable proceeds of the Issue 2023-1B Bonds will be made to non-first time homebuyers or borrowers who do not meet the income limits and/or purchase price limits applicable to the Program Loans purchased with proceeds of the Issue 2023-1A Bonds.

 Program Loans are made on a continuing, first-come, first-served basis by Originating Agents approved by THDA.
-The Projected Cash Flow Statement assumes that Program Loans (or participations therein) financed with the proceeds of the Issue 2023-2A Bonds will be first-lien, thirty-year, fixed-rate mortgages, with equal monthly installments of principal and interest bearing interest at a weighted average loan rate of 5.69% and that Program Loans purchased by THDA from Originating Agents will be purchased at par.
-Certain of the Program Loans will be pooled into Program Securities prior to their purchase with proceeds of the Issue 2023-2 Bonds.
+The Projected Cash Flow Statement assumes that Program Loans (or participations therein) financed with the proceeds of the Issue 2023-1A Bonds will be first-lien, thirty-year, fixed-rate mortgages, with equal monthly installments of principal and interest bearing interest at a weighted average loan rate of 5.57% and that Program Loans purchased by THDA from Originating Agents will be purchased at par.
+Certain of the Program Loans will be pooled into Program Securities prior to their purchase with proceeds of the Issue 2023-1 Bonds.